 Who is Lena Waithe?
 Unless you’ve been living under a rock, chances are you’ve heard of this ultra-talented writer, actress, producer, and director.

 As a Hollywood powerhouse, you probably know her from her work on Netflix’s “Master of None” or for creating the hit Showtime original “The Chi.”

-Here are 12 facts you should know about Lena Waithe, including insights about her childhood, career, fiancée (now wife), and rise to fame.
+Here are 12 facts to know about Lena Waithe, including little known insights about her childhood, her creative path, and her unusual rise to fame.

 1. Lena Waithe is From Chicago

 Lena Waithe was born and raised on the Southside of Chicago, where she was raised by her mother and grandmother.

 As a youngster, she and her sister attended Turner-Drew Elementary School.
 She moved to Evanston, a suburb north of Chicago, at 12.
 There she attended Chute Middle School and then Evanston Township High School.

 After high school, she went to Columbia College, where she earned a degree in cinema and television arts.
 In her senior year, she completed the Columbia College Chicago’s Semester Program in LA.
 She made the permanent move to Los Angeles to begin a career in film.

 2. She Started Working as a Production Assistant